-The primary functions of the SRO are to help provide a safe and secure learning environment, foster a positive school climate, reduce/ prevent crime, serve as an educational resource, and serve as a liaison between the school and the police department.
+The primary functions of the SRO are to help provide a safe and secure learning environment, foster a positive school climate, reduce/ prevent crime, serve as an educational resource, and serve as a liaison between the District and the Police Department.
 Specific daily assignments to accomplish this function will vary by school.
 The SRO and school principal or designee will meet on a regular basis to discuss plans and strategies to address specific issues or needs that may arise.
 As required by law, SROs should never be assigned to duties within schools in place of or in lieu of a certified teacher.
+Specifically, the SRO is not to be used or regularly assigned lunchroom duty, as a regular hall monitor, bus duty or other monitoring duties.
+If there is an unusual/temporary problem in one of these areas, the SRO may assist District employees until the problem is solved; provided further that nothing required herein is intended to nor will it constitute a relationship or duty for the SRO or the City beyond the general duties that exist for law enforcement officers in the State of Ohio.
+The SRO will not provide routine transportation of students to and from school.